Maryland lawmakers target Gov. Hogan’s self-destructing messages

 A Washington Post report in December detailed use by the governor and state employees of a Wickr network called “Larry Hogan” and chat rooms with names such as “Inner Sanctum,” “Executive Team,” “COVID-19” and “Front Office.”

 Del.
-Vaughn M. Stewart III (D-Montgomery), who is lead sponsor of the house version of the bill, said his reaction to reading about Hogan’s Wickr use was “horror.”
+Vaughn M. Stewart III (D-Montgomery), who is lead sponsor of the House version of the bill, said his reaction to reading about Hogan’s Wickr use was “horror.”
 But rather than trying to ban a particular type of communications platform, he decided it made more sense to promote records retention inside the governor’s office in a broader way.

 “I think if we polled the House of Delegates, we may get 141 different opinions for what folks think of new technologies and what should be in or out,” Stewart said.
 “But I hope what everybody can agree with is that the governor’s office should be required to work with the state archivist and the Department of General Services to come up with some plan to determine what to retain and what not to retain.”